nwrenger/console-utils-rs/README.md

 ## Input Function

 The `input` function reads user input from the console.
-It prompts the user with a message, reads a line of input, and returns an `Option<String>`.
+It prompts the user with a message, reads a line of input, and returns an `Option<T>`.

 ### Usage